daisybutler/Workbench-project04/README.md

 View the live website for this project on Heroku [here.](https://daisybutler-workbench.herokuapp.com/).
 For admin access to the database, the username is 'workbenchadmin' and the password is 'workbenchadmin'.

 Workbench is a membership website which provides remote workers with access to fully equipped workspaces in locations throughout the UK.
-Members can choose between two different subscription plans to suit their access requirements.
-One-off access to meeting rooms and office space can also be purchased by subscribers and non-subscribers.
+Members can choose between three different passes to suit their access requirements: unlimited access for a month, standard access for a month, or a one-off 60-minute meeting.

 The idea of this website was inspired by the shift from in-person to remote working for all office-based companies during the coronavirus pandemic.
 With the belief that this shift is here to stay, the option to access fully-equipped office environments on a flexible basis will only continue to grow in demand.